 Car Camping Tips for Arrival

-6. Turn the Lights Off Insight Your Car
+6. Turn the Lights Off Inside Your Car

 You’ll probably be opening the doors frequently, so save your battery by keeping the indoor lights in the “permanently off” position, and carry jumper cables in case of a dead battery.